Inflectra/spira-documentation/docs/Spira-User-Manual/Planning-Board.md

 ![](img/Planning_Board_424.png)

 You can drag and drop the requirements between the different sprints.
 If you schedule a requirement for a specific sprint, all the child tasks that have not yet been started, will follow the parent requirement in being associated with the sprint.
-Once the backlog item has been added to the sprint, the utilized effort for the sprint will increase, and the available effort will decrease by the same amount.
+Once the backlog item has been added to the sprint, the utilized effort for the sprint will increase, and the remaining effort will decrease by the same amount.

-Note: The system will allow you to assign more backlog items to an sprint than it is possible to complete, however this will result in a negative value for 'available effort'.
-If this happens, the "Available Effort" value will be displayed in red, and you need to rebalance the items, extend the sprint length or add product personnel resources to the sprint.
+Note: The system will allow you to assign more backlog items to an sprint than it is possible to complete, however this will result in a negative value for 'remaining effort'.
+If this happens, the "Remaining" value will be displayed in red - as will the sprint header area and the cards column.
+This alerts you that you need to rebalance the items, extend the sprint length, or add product personnel resources to the sprint.

 Clicking on the Sprint hyperlinks in the headers will switch the planning board into the [Sprint Backlog](#sprint-backlog-planning) view described below.